ryanflorence/react-training/README.md

 React Training
 ==============

-Material I used for instructure's react training sessions.
-Issues and pull requests welcome :)

 For immersive React.js training check out my new job at http://reactjs-training.com

+This is material I used for instructure's react training sessions when I worked there.

 The main branch is gh-pages, so all of the examples in `code/` should run at http://rpflorence.github.io/react-training/code (but you'll have